vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 At a high level, rewards work as follows:

-- Reward metrics are calculated for each combination of [reward type, party, market].
+- Individual reward metrics are calculated for each combination of [reward type, party, market] and team reward metrics for each combination of [reward type, team, market].
-  - The calculation used for the reward metric is specific to each reward type.

 At the end of the epoch:

-1. Recurring reward transfers (set up by the parties funding the rewards) are made to the reward account(s) for a specific reward type, for one or more markets in scope where the total reward metric is `>0`.
+1. Recurring reward transfers (set up by the parties funding the rewards or via governance) are made to the reward account(s) for a specific reward type, for one or more markets in scope where the total reward metric is `>0`.
 See [transfers](./0057-TRAN-transfers.md#recurring-transfers-to-reward-accounts).
-1. Then the entire balance of each reward account is distributed to the parties with a non-zero reward metric for that reward type and market, pro-rata by their reward metric.
+1. Then the entire balance of each reward account is distributed amongst entities with a non-zero reward metric for that reward type and market using the mechanism specified in the recurring transfer.
+1. Distributed rewards are transferred to a [vesting account](./0085-RVST-rewards_vesting.md).

-## Reward metrics
+## Individual reward metrics

-Fee-based reward metrics are scoped by [`reward type`, `market`, `party`] (this triplet can be thought of as a primary key for fee-based reward metrics).
+Individual reward metrics are scoped by [`recurring transfer`, `market`, `party`] (this triplet can be thought of as a primary key for fee-based reward metrics).

-Therefore a party may be in scope for the same reward type multiple times but no more than once per market per epoch.
+Therefore a party may be in scope for the same reward type multiple times per epoch.
-Metrics will be calculated at the end of every epoch, for every eligible party, in each market for each reward type.
+Metrics will be calculated at the end of every epoch, for every eligible party, in each market, for each recurring transfer.
 Metrics only need to be calculated where the [market, reward type] reward account has a non-zero balance of at least one asset.

 Reward metrics will be calculated once for each party/market combination in the reward metric asset which is the [settlement asset](0070-MKTD-market-decimal-places.md) of the market.
 This is the original precision for the metric source data.

+For reward metrics relating to trading, an individual must meet the [staking requirement](./0057-TRAN-transfers.md#recurring-transfers-to-reward-accounts) **AND** [notional time-weighted average position requirement](./0057-TRAN-transfers.md#recurring-transfers-to-reward-accounts)) set in the recurring transfer.
+If they do not then their reward metric is set to `0`.
+Note, these requirements do not apply to the [validator ranking metric](#validator-ranking-metric) or the [market creation reward metric](#market-creation-reward-metrics).

+For reward transfers where the [scope](./0057-TRAN-transfers.md#recurring-transfers-to-reward-accounts) is set to teams, each party must meet the minimum time in team requirement.
+That is, given a party has been in a team for $N$ epochs, if $N$ is strictly less than the network parameter `rewards.minimumEpochsInTeam` (an integer defaulting to `0`) their reward metric is set to `0`.

-### Market activity (fee based) reward metrics
+### Fee-based reward metrics

-There will be three market activity reward metrics calculated based on fees (as a proxy for activity).
+There will be three reward metrics calculated based on fees.
-Each of these represents a reward type with its own segregated reward accounts for each market.

 1. Sum of maker fees paid by the party on the market this epoch
 1. Sum of maker fees received by the party on the market this epoch